Sexorcism (Brooke Candy album): Singles

+"Drip" was featured in the award-winning 2024 comedy-drama film Anora, released October 18, 2024.

 Tour

 Candy embarked on the Sexorcism Tour through Europe.
-The six-date event begun on February 25, 2020 in Berlin.
+The six-date event begun on February 25, 2020 in Berlin and ended in Tokyo on March 6, 2020.

 Critical reception

 Reviews from professional critics were mixed, primarily criticizing the one-dimensionality of the album's lyrical content.
 DIY appreciated the album's purpose of "reclaiming female sexuality without any major-label censoring", but found the record to be "incredibly empowering and progressive" only in little doses while "clumsy in its own damp puddle" when listened to from start to finish.
 Clash did praise some of the guest verses, particularly those of Charli XCX and Rico Nasty, but found the album to be "lacking in ideas" overall.

 However, Washington Blade praised Sexorcism's little depth, suggesting that it was poking fun at "music merely pretending to have soul".
 A PopMatters critic also enjoyed Sexorcism, opining that while it was not very accessible, "it does stand as the second coming of Brooke Candy -- in all of her nightmarish but playful, horned-up but at least honest, seedy and sexy glory."